 HOCl effect on Rhinovirus – HRV

-Low concentrations of hypochlorous acid (HOCl) have been shown to exhibit both antibacterial and anti-influenza virus activity, but HOCl still has not been used to kill human rhinovirus (HRV).
+The effect of a low concentration of hypochlorous acid (HOCl) on rhinovirus infection of nasal epithelial cells.Low concentrations of hypochlorous acid (HOCl) have been shown to exhibit both antibacterial and anti-influenza virus activity, but HOCl still has not been used to kill human rhinovirus (HRV).
 To model the antiviral effect of nasal irrigation with low-level HOCl in patients with the common cold, we tested the effects of a low concentration of HOCl on HRV infection of primary human nasal epithelial cells (HNEC).

 Cells were infected with HRV for 24 hours and treated with HOCl three times, for 5 minutes each time, at 12 hour intervals.The effects of HOCl on rhinovirus-induced secretion of IL-6 and IL-8 were assessed by ELISA and HRV replication was determined by viral titration.HOCl treatment significantly inhibited HRV-induced secretion of IL-6 and IL-8 and significantly reduced viral titer.The effects of HOCl peaked at 1 minute after HOCl generation and decreased thereafter.These in vitro findings indicate that nasal irrigation with low-level HOCl solution may improve clinical symptoms in patients with the common cold.This study conducted by:Yu, Myeong Sang & Park, Hyung Wook & Ja Kwon, Hyun & Ju Jang, Yong.
 (2011).
 American journal of rhinology & allergy.
 25. 40-4.
 10.2500/ajra.2011.25.3545.Related articles:Distinct Types of Rhinovirus (HRV)RESEARCHGATE publication #51450883